 We are told that the length of each side of the square has length 19 cm.

 So, to find the perimeter, , we just have to add together the lengths of the 4 sides,

 Alternatively, we can use the formula for the perimeter of a square which tells us that the perimeter is equal to where is the length of one of the sides.
 Hence,

 But, this is not the final answer.
 We have to make sure we include the correct length units when recording the perimeter of shapes.
-Since the length of the side was measured in centimeters, the perimeter we have calculated is also in centimeters.
+Since the length of the side was measured in centimetres, the perimeter we have calculated is also in centimetres.
 So, the perimeter of the square is 76 cm.